swiftlang/swift-evolution/proposals/NNNN-task-start-synchronously-on-caller-context.md

 Synchronously started tasks behave exactly the same as their fully asynchronous equivalents.

 In short, cancellation, and priority escalation remains automatic for structured tasks created using TaskGroup APIs, however they do not propagate automatically for unstructured tasks created using the `Task.startSynchronously[Detached](...)` APIs.
-Task locals and base priority also functions the same way as usual;
+Task locals and base priority also functions the same way as usual.

 The only difference in behavior is where these synchronously started tasks _begin_ their execution.